 • Most waste result from established patterns of human behaviour, waste disposal options, and a general lack of awareness of the harmful impacts of public's unregulated waste.
 Improvements require understanding the sources and practices of waste disposal, identifying practical alternatives to waste generation and transport, and implementing solutions, especially market-based solutions.
 Studies show, for example, that persons tend to litter more in an already littered environment.

-Changing habits and practices requires a long-term, coordinated education-based program that provides alternatives for waste reception and collection, and also develops and enforces legislation. tion and it also user friendly for Vietnamese local people and use.
-Data collection analysis/monitoring also gives communities and local authorities information on changing trends Data collection analysis/monitoring also gives communities and local authorities information on changing trends • Currently, Vietnam has achieved recovery rates of soland ideas for specific customized solutions for waste id waste is high in urban areas (from over 80% to nearly avoidance, such as re-cycling and re-using materials.
-100%).
-However, in the suburbs and rural areas, where Information can also be provided as to whether the promore than two thirds of Vietnam's population are living, grams and activities are being effective.
-To coordinate this then this figure is still very modest (from 40 to 60%).
-The work, we might need call for group of volunteer to do this collection network development in these areas, as well as as part of regular activities. effective management of the landfill, will certainly contrib-• Partnerships with business are also useful.
-For examute significantly reduce the amount of waste discharged ple, using "piggy back" messages on items that later into rivers and channels and from there went to the sea.
-In become waste, and on company invoices, bills; as well addition, according to a study "Stemming the Tide: Landas co-sponsorship of events linked to addressing waste based strategies for a plastic- free ocean" by the Ocean such as coastal clean-ups, and media and educational Conservancy and McKinsey Center for Business and Enprograms associated with local businesses.
-A good exvironment in 2015, the incineration of plastics to produce ample of this is "Ha Long Alliance: Business engagement" energy as a reasonable solution to the Vietnam economy. program with coastal clean-ups initiatives in in Ha Long Vietnam can consider use of advanced technology en-Bay by IUCN and tourism companies from 2015 until now. sures incineration is the target emission safety standards in management of the landfill and towards for Vietnam plastic-free coastal and sea.
-Coordination with organisations in adjacent areas and countries is also part of the solution, as aquatic-borne waste may be carried long distances.
+- Changing habits and practices requires a long-term, coordinated education-based program that provides alternatives for waste reception and collection, and also develops and enforces legislation. - Currently, Vietnam has achieved recovery rates of solid waste is high in urban areas (from over 80% to nearly 100%).
+However, in the suburbs and rural areas, where more than two thirds of Vietnam's population are living, then this figure is still very modest (from 40 to 60%).
+The collection network development in these areas, as well as effective management of the landfill, will certainly contribute significantly reduce the amount of waste discharged into rivers and channels and from there went to the sea.
+In addition, according to a study "Stemming the Tide: Landbased strategies for a plastic-free ocean" by the Ocean Conservancy and McKinsey Center for Business and Environment in 2015, the incineration of plastics to produce energy as a reasonable solution to the Vietnam economy.
+Vietnam can consider use of advanced technology ensures incineration is the target emission safety standards in management of the landfill and towards for Vietnam plastic-free coastal and sea. - Coordination with organisations in adjacent areas and countries is also part of the solution, as aquatic-borne waste may be carried long distances.
 In each area, community ownership of activities to combat waste is the key, rather than occasional activities by external agencies.
 And it also need agents of changes by youth as catalysts.
 Specific local issues should also be considered.
-For example, the comparatively high percentage of female waste collectors, and diseases and illnesses associated with collecting waste.
-Collection and analysis of data gathered in coastal cleanups on waste types and volume can help inform and develop effective programs to combat pollution: specific community threats and damages can be identified and linked to the collected waste, and focused intervention programs can be developed.
-Should use technology of IT for data collection such as mobile apps to collect informa- Marine Litter News How do Chinese NGOs Initiate Public Marine Litter Disposal Advocacy?
-Take Coastline Guardian Project as example Shi An, Research Director, Shanghai Rendu Ocean NPO Development Centre. dappledog@163.com In December 2014, Shenzhen Mangrove Wetlands Conservation Foundation (MCF) and Rendu Ocean launched the Coastline Guardian project and established a project team to cope with marine litter issue.
-In 2014, we have accomplished 168 public coastal cleanup activities in the project, which has been reported 134 times.
-In particular, we have initiated 9.20 National Coastal Cleanup Action as well.
-Project Profile Coastline Guardian-Coastal Cleanup and Monitoring Project was jointly initiated by MCF and Rendu Ocean and officially launched in December 2014.
-The project is dedicated to the cohesion of social forces, encouraging public participation in coastal cleanup and monitoring; coordinate social groups and research colleges to have coastline litter monitoring research; provide support for coastal litter disposal policy of governmental depart- 2.
-Scientific Research Monitoring ments at all levels.
-Major Content of the Project:
+For example, the comparatively high percentage of female waste collectors, and diseases and illnesses associated with collecting waste. - Collection and analysis of data gathered in coastal cleanups on waste types and volume can help inform and develop effective programs to combat pollution: specific community threats and damages can be identified and linked to the collected waste, and focused intervention programs can be developed.
+Should use technology of IT for data collection such as mobile apps to collect informa-